-This Flex Funding Process Guidebook provides an introduction and overview to the use of certain Federal Highway Administration (FHWA) funds for public transportation projects and how these funds may be transferred and administered in grants awarded by the Federal Transit Administration (FTA).
-This Guidebook is intended to be used by all stakeholders in the flex funding process, including FTA and FHWA staff, Metropolitan Planning Organizations (MPOs), State Departments of Transportation (State DOTs), public transportation agencies, and other project sponsors.
-Notably, some regional variety exists within the flex funding process, so the Guidebook denotes both required and best practice steps.
-This Guidebook covers one-way transfers from FHWA to FTA and does not cover funds transferred from other USDOT entities.
-Furthermore, the Guidebook details flexed funds and does not discuss consolidated planning grants (CPGs) or other planning programs.
+This Flexible Funding Process Guidebook provides an introduction and overview to the use of certain Federal Highway Administration (FHWA) funds for public transportation projects and how these funds may be transferred and administered in grants awarded by the Federal Transit Administration (FTA).
+This Guidebook is intended to be used by all stakeholders in the flexible funding process, including FTA and FHWA staff, Metropolitan Planning Organizations (MPOs), State Departments of Transportation (State DOTs), public transportation agencies, and other project sponsors.
+Notably, some regional variation exists within the flexible funding process, so the Guidebook denotes both required and best practice steps.
+This Guidebook covers one-way transfers from FHWA to FTA and does not cover funds transferred from other United States Department of Transportation (USDOT) entities.
+Furthermore, the Guidebook details flexed funds and does not discuss consolidated planning grants (CPG)s or other planning programs.